beacon-biosignals/OndaBatches.jl/talk/src/index.md

 end
 ```

-(note this doesn't quite work when you have _finite_ series of batches)
+(Note this doesn't quite work when you have _finite_ series of batches)

 ???